-The region known as La Axarquia has been mute witness to the comings and goings of many civilizations, for ever since prehistoric times this area has been coveted by man.
+The region known as La Axarquia has been mute witness to the comings and goings of many civilisations, for ever since prehistoric times this area has been coveted by man.

 Proof of this are in the Caves of Nerja and El Higueron, and the remains of Phoenicians, Greeks, Romans and Arabs, which await us even in the humblest Axarquian village.

 The Axarquia region is threaded between two mountain ranges and there is much to discover in the quaint villages, where you will find friendly people, white washed houses and still retaining the simple life.